Stephen-McDaniel/SmartDesktop-RStudio/README.md

 Head over to [The YakData Community](https://meta.yakdata.com).
 You can login to comment with your Github account, a Google account or your email and a password.

 ## 🎉 Releases
-What's new in the 4.1.3 release of YakData SmartDesktop with RStudio Server Open Source

- **What's new in the 4.1.3 release of YakData SmartDesktop with RStudio Server Open Source**
+ **4.1.3**

 1) Upgrade R from 4.1.2 to **4.1.3**.
 2) Make **permanent package installation the default** path for new package installs via the RStudio UI.
 3) Updated the R session start messages.
 This is customizable in the ./yakdata/config/R/Rprofile.site file.
 4) Ran tests
-Using the main repository push to Github, I downloaded the main repository zip file and ran it per the documentation.
+Using the main repository push to Github, I downloaded the main repository zip file and ran it per the documentation.<br>
-a. ✅ The R version is upgraded to 4.1.3.
+a. ✅ The R version is upgraded to 4.1.3.<br>
-b. ✅ Successfully ran the R sample program.
+b. ✅ Successfully ran the R sample program. <br>
-c. ✅ Successfully ran the shiny sample app, interacted with app
+c. ✅ Successfully ran the shiny sample app, interacted with app.<br>
-d. ✅ Checked that the package install works as expected, using the permanent path by default.
+d. ✅ Checked that the package install works as expected, using the permanent path by default.<br>
-e. ✅ Checked that session start messages work as expected.
+e. ✅ Checked that session start messages work as expected.<br>